s0me0ther/btc-e.com-chat-expander/README.md

 - <a href="http://trollboxarchive.com/">http://trollboxarchive.com/</a> for logging !

 ## Changelog
+### 1.101:
+- onclick menu on user now every time on the right position

 ### 1.100:
 - fixed wrong include of colorpicker css #2
 - include of jqueryuicss